brunosan/cv/index.md

 # Bruno Sánchez-Andrade Nuño, PhD #
 +1 (417) 278-6676 | <brunosan@gmail.com> | [@brunosan](http://twitter.com/brunosan) | [brunosan.eu](http://brunosan.eu)

+*Bruno is committed to bringing the value of “Impact Science”. (“Impact Science” is to data science, what impact investment is to investment) Experience in the public sector, at the World Bank; the private sector, as Chief Scientist at Mapbox, and VP for Social Impact at Satellogic; the non-profit sector, as Director of Science and Technology at the climate change NGO Gain.org; and in academia, with a Ph.D.
+Magna cum Laude in astrophysics from the Max Planck Institute, and postdoc with NRL/JAXA/NASA.*
 ## Working experience ##

 **Satellogic** (2017-)